wesc/devigny-poc/README.md

 3. series of ZK proofs that claims are commitments to the same secret key as the root.

-Note that proofs must only work for the bound URI, eg @jack should not be able to impersonate @weschow by copying a commitment.
-To defend against this, Devigny utilizes a specific form of challenge when generating the non-interactive proofs.
+To defend against impersonation, Devigny utilizes a specific form of challenge when generating the non-interactive proofs.
 See [theory](theory.md) for details.

 ## Authorship